indianazaraza/mercado_libre_test/README.md

-# mercado_libre_test
+# README.md

-tests the order of a Mercado Libre product
+The code interacts with the MercadoLibre page through Selenium and TestNG.
+Search for a product, select a filter, choose the first product and add it to the cart.